opensource-observer/oso/apps/docs/blog/2024-11-18-synthetic-controls/index.md

 ## Early findings

-With inspiration from [Counterfactual Labs](https://github.com/counterfactual-labs), we’ve used the [pysyncon package](https://sdfordham.github.io/pysyncon/) to estimate treatment effect relative to a synthetic control.
+With inspiration from [Counterfactual Labs](https://github.com/counterfactual-labs), we’ve used the [pysyncon package](https://sdfordham.github.io/pysyncon/) to estimate treatment effect relative to a synthetic control across a range of timeseries metrics already available on OSO.

 For example, the model below looks at monthly active developers over a 90-day rolling window for a cohort of projects that received Optimism Retro Funding in January 2024.
-We can compare this cohort to a synthetic control group of similar projects that did not receive Retro Funding.
+We compare this cohort to a synthetic control group of similar projects that did not receive Retro Funding.

 ```python
 SynthControlRequest(